-I’m likely to be running after my two young boys, going on long walks, dreaming of the sea.
+I’m likely to be running after my two young boys, dog and going on long walks, dreaming of the sea.
 Being outdoors brings with it that breathing space.

 Family is incredibly important and it was one of the turning points which made me leave my career and follow my dreams.